sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 that Brahman and the Jiva in its real nature areall-pervading.
-The texts which speak of atomicityetc. are of a secondary import and so have to beexplained [otherwise.](# "Siddhântalesha, Jivânutvavichâra.")
+The texts which speak of atomicityetc. are of a secondary import and so have to beexplained otherwise.[^9]

 ***Is Brahman with or without attributes:***

+[^9]: "Siddhântalesha, Jivânutvavichâra."

  Now let us take up the Sutras in Chapter III,Section 2, where Bâdarâyana describes the nature ofBrahman.
 Sutras 11-21 according to Sankara dealwith the reconciliation of texts which describeBrahman both as attributeless and as possessingattributes and mean that even from difference of placea twofold characteristic cannot be predicated ofBrahman, because the scriptures teach throughoutthat Brahman is without attributes (11).
 If it besaid that such difference is taught by the scriptureswe deny it, because with respect to each form theSruti declares just the opposite of that.
 The Srutiexplains at every instance that the form is not trueand that behind all Upâdhis there is one formlessprinciple (*vide* Brih.
 2. 5.
 1) (12).
 Moreover, someteach thus (*vide* Katha.
 4. 11) (13).
 Verily Brahmanis formless, for that is the purport of the texts (14).And as formless light takes form, so does Brahmantake form in connection with Upâdhis which serve thepurpose of Upâsanâ (meditation) (15).
 It is PureIntelligence (16).
 The Sruti and Smriti teach that Itis attributeless (17).
 Therefore we have with respect